Mostafa-Abdelaleem/Flask-db-oc/README.md

 ***6- monitor the build and deployment process***

-- your can monitor the build process and the deployment process untill it's done.
+- you can monitor the build process and the deployment process until it's done.
 - Also notice the app route (URL)

 ![](snaps/OC11.png)

-***7- Verify the app works and connents to db2 database***
+***7- Verify the app works and connects to db2 database***

 Remember to open the db2 console to watch changes if you want. please note that db2 lite plan gives one schema where you can create table and it has the same name as your user in the service credentials so watch changes there

+Wait for the app to be completely deployed then try it.

 **the app has four URLs**